computersarecool/night_walker/README.md

 # What is NightWalker?
 ### A colorful clothing line

-  NightWalker is a colorful clothing line that is trying to explore the technological future while paying homage to the (1980s) past.
+  NightWalker is a colorful clothing line.
+It that explores the future while paying homage to the past.

-  It is inspired by the 80s and designed in 3D.
+  Inspired by the 80s.
+Designed in 3D.

   **This is the code for the NightWalker MEAN Web App**.

-The rest of this README is just notes from development and information about how to use the code.
+  The rest of this README is just notes about how to use the code.

   To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")